-- a) All development shall consider cultural heritage resources and, wherever feasible, incorporate these resources into any development plans in a way that conserves the character defining attributes heritage attributes of the cultural heritage resource. - b) If development is proposed on any property-listed on the Municipal Register that in the opinion of the City has the potential to meet eligibility criteria for designation under Tthe Ontario Heritage Act, the property, or portions of the property, may be considered for heritage designation or the entering into of a heritage conservation easement agreement, to secure conservation of cultural heritage resources. - c) All options for the retention of cultural heritage resources in their original location- should be exhausted before resorting to re-location.
+- a) All development shall consider cultural heritage resources and, wherever feasible, incorporate these resources into any development plans in a way that conserves the heritage attributes of the cultural heritage resource. - b) If development is proposed on any property\that in the opinion of the City has the potential to meet eligibility criteria for designation under The Ontario Heritage Act, the property, or portions of the property, may be considered for heritage designation or the entering into of a heritage conservation easement agreement, to secure conservation of cultural heritage resources. - c) All options for the retention of cultural heritage resources in their original location should be exhausted before resorting to re-location.
 The following alternatives shall be given due consideration in order of priority: - (i) on-site retention in the original use and location and integration with the surrounding or new development; - (ii) on-site retention in an adaptive re-use; - (iii) re-location to another site within the same development; and - (iv) re-location to a sympathetic site within the city.